-Children’s dentistry is a core dental service we offer at RiverRock Dental.
+Children’s dentistry or dentistry for children is a core dental service we offer at RiverRock Dental.
 One bad childhood experience at the dentist’s office can leave a lasting impression.
 And that unfortunate moment can lead to adults also avoiding biannual cleaning and necessary dental care.
 We do not want either reaction to happen.

 RiverRock Dental understands the specific needs children have when visiting the dentist.
 We recognize that they may be fearful or apprehensive in a dentist’s office.
 Since our dental team understands how important visits to the dentist are for children, and recognizes how important these visits are to your child’s overall developmental health, we strive to offer trust and reassurance.

 Our calm, comforting environment will help put your child—and your entire family—at ease.
-We also provide exceptional children’s dentistry care and treatment options every step of the way.
+We also provide exceptional pediatric dental care and treatment options every step of the way.

-We know that comfort with both asking questions and getting clear answers helps to make children’s dentistry that much easier.
+We know that comfort with both asking questions and getting clear answers helps to make pediatric dentistry that much easier.
 While we will also answer questions in simpler terms directly to an inquiring child, we are happy to have the guardian’s help at making the process easier.
-A parent can provide a comforting hand to the child during a dental procedure.
+A parent can provide a comforting hand to the child during a dental procedure on dentistry for children.
 Or, help us out by explaining simple tips to the child so he/she can prepare for an upcoming dental visit.